$K(1)$-local $K$-theory of Azumaya algebras: Introduction

-For any $X$-linear category $C$, the Künneth map is a $K(1)$-local equivalence. \end{thmx} The subspace spanned by those Azumaya algebras satisfying this result is what we called $\widetilde{\BBr}(X)[p^\infty]$. \begin{rmk*} By the Merkurjev-Suslin theorem \cite[Corollary, pp.158]{MS}, the hypotheses of the above theorem are satisfied for any $p$-power torsion Brauer class over a field. \end{rmk*} Removing the symbol ``$\mathbb G$'' but keeping the torsion part, we lose some of the tools needed to establish \Cref{thm:BrwithK}.
+For any $X$-linear category $C$, the Künneth map is a $K(1)$-local equivalence. \end{thmx} The subspace spanned by those Azumaya algebras satisfying this result is what we called $\widetilde{\BBr}(X)[p^\infty]$. \begin{ex*} By the Merkurjev-Suslin theorem \cite[Corollary, pp.158]{MS}, resp. its extension to semilocal rings \cite{hoobler}, the hypotheses of the above theorem are satisfied for any $p$-power torsion Brauer class over a field, resp. over a semilocal ring. \end{ex*} \begin{ex*} Another source of examples comes from the theory of perfectoid rings, cf. \Cref{cor:perfectoid}: whenever $R$ is $p$-henselian, Azumaya algebras over $R[\frac{1}{p}]$ also satisfy the assumptions of the above theorem. \end{ex*} Removing the symbol ``$\mathbb G$'' but keeping the torsion part, we lose some of the tools needed to establish \Cref{thm:BrwithK}.
 On the level of $\PPic(X)$, though, we nonetheless get the following injectivity result: \begin{thmx}[\Cref{thm:nostricttext}] Let $X$ be a qcqs scheme such that $p\in\Gm(X)$.
-The canonical map is injective on $\pi_0$. \end{thmx} \begin{rmk*} It is quite mysterious that in this theorem, the proof works better \emph{without} the spherical Witt vectors of \Cref{thm:BrwithK}. \end{rmk*} Now, if one wants a result that goes beyond fields in \Cref{thm:BrwithK}, one should either try to generalize \Cref{thm:Kintro} (which the author has not succeeded in doing), or give up on having the nice concrete description ``$A\mapsto L_{K(1)}K(A)$''.
-In particular, a second way of enforcing Künneth type formulas is to work locally: Azumaya algebras are locally trivial, so that they trivially satisfy a ``local Künneth formula''.
+The canonical map is injective on $\pi_0$. \end{thmx} \begin{rmk*} We note that in this theorem, the proof works better \emph{without} the spherical Witt vectors of \Cref{thm:BrwithK}. \end{rmk*} Now, if one wants a result that goes beyond the examples provided above (or more generally beyond the hypotheses of \Cref{thm:Kintro}) in \Cref{thm:BrwithK}, one should either try to generalize \Cref{thm:Kintro} (which the author has not succeeded in doing), or give up on having the nice concrete description ``$A\mapsto L_{K(1)}K(A)$''.
+In particular, a second way of enforcing Künneth type formulas is to work étale locally: Azumaya algebras are étale locally trivial, so that they trivially satisfy a ``local Künneth formula''.

 Thus, in a slightly less interesting way, because it does not include a Künneth type statement but only a verification on stalks, we also obtain the following: \begin{thmx}[\Cref{thm:Sh}] Let $X$ be a qcqs scheme such that $p\in\Gm(X)$.
 The canonical map is an equivalence, where $\mathcal K$ is the étale sheaf given by $K(1)$-local $K$-theory. \end{thmx} We note that unlike in the previous discussion, here $K(1)$-localizing was simply not needed to enforce the desired Künneth type statement, but it is needed to have the correct local picture.